-Academic Support Information for Faculty
+Faculty Support Information

-For all disability testing accommodation requests (i.e. quieter environment, extended time, oral testing) the Testing Center is the officially designated place for all tests administered outside of the regular classroom.
+For all disability testing accommodation requests (i.e. quieter environment, extended time, oral testing), the Testing Center is the officially designated place for all tests administered outside of the regular classroom.
 A professor has the right to administer the test at another location, but has an obligation to ensure that the testing accommodations are upheld.

-The student with a disability should be held to the same conduct standards as any other student within your class.
-If you feel the disruption is a direct result of the specific disability or have questions, please contact ODAS to discuss your concerns.
+Please Note: A student with a disability should be held to the same course expectations and conduct standards as any other student in your class.
+If you believe an accommodation will fundamentally alter the essential components of your course, or that a classroom disruption is a result of a student’s disability, please contact ODAS to discuss your concerns.